KendallDoesCoding/Choose-Your-Own-Adventure-Game/README.md

-# Choose-Your-Own-Adventure-Game
+# Choose Your Own Adventure Game

 A simple **Choose Your Own Adventure Game** created using python.

 Currently, there are **2** possible winning solutions.
 In the future versions, there will be more questions and thus more winning solutions.
 # Requirements